Octanitrocuban/Earthquake-location/README.md

 ![Exemple picture](img/dist_2_5000single.png)

-The following plots shows: the history of the loss of a model, the history of the time predicted by the model, the history of the depth predicted by the model and the history of x and y prediction on a map with the position of the stations and of the event.
+The following plots shows the history of the loss of a model, the history of the time predicted by the model, the history of the depth predicted by the model and the history of x and y prediction on a map with the position of the stations and of the event.

 ![Exemple picture](img/loss_hist_single_descente.png)